 Core and adjunct faculty and laboratory assistants within the Division of Occupational Therapy Education are not permitted to provide occupational therapy services to students during class time or outside of a formal clinical environment.
 If occupational therapy services are desired, a student should schedule a formal appointment at a clinic of his/her choice.

 All-class and all-program meetings

 In order to communicate essential information to students, class and program specific meetings may be scheduled throughout the academic year.
-Information will be made accessible via Canvas for students unable to attend.
+Information is made available via Canvas for students unable to attend.

-Computer minimum system requirements
+Computer requirements